UoMResearchIT/r-shiny-course/content/together/_index.md

 ## Putting it all together

 We've now covered everything we need to make our app.
 We'll first replace the histogram with a (non interactive) gapminder plot.
 We'll then create a widget to let us select the year.
-We'll then wire everything together to make the app interactive.
+Finally, we'll wire everything together to make the app interactive.

 ### Exercises

-* Modify the Shiny app to produce a gapminder plot instead of the histogram.
+* Modify the Shiny app to produce a static gapminder plot instead of the histogram.
 Note that the `produceGapminderPlot()` requires a single year of data, so you will need to `filter()` the data to a single year before passing it to the function.

 {{% notice tip %}}
 The `outputId` of the plot in the default app is `distPlot` - you should change this to something more descriptive, e.g. `gapminderPlot`.
 Remember to change this in both the server function, and in the user interface.